khushbooSingh99/Foody-Cook-book/README.md

 # Foody-Cook-book
-A flutter application made for assessment for internship at ReadingRight.
-Deadline was to code in 2 days.
+A small flutter application comminicating with an API.